Star Micronics TSP650II Bluetooth wireless receipt printer

 Limitations when using the Star Micronics TSP650II BTi Bluetooth wireless receipt printer

-Shopify POS has an exclusive, 1-to-1 relationship with the Star Micronics TSP650II BTi Bluetooth wireless receipt printer, which means that:
+Shopify POS has an exclusive, 1-to-1 relationship with the Star Micronics TSP650II BTi Bluetooth wireless receipt printer, which means the following:

-you can't connect multiple iPads to the same Bluetooth printer
+You can't connect multiple iPads to the same printer.

-Shopify POS won't work with multiple Bluetooth printers at the same time.
+Shopify POS won't work with multiple printers at the same time.